Things to do in Mérida, Spain: Three Days of Roman History

 It's a bit hard to imagine that in all the times we've been to Spain over the last nearly 50 years that we took that long to finally get to Mérida, the capital of Extremadura.
-It's especially unusual because I'm sort of a Roman history geek and the city of Mérida, by far, is the repository of the most spectacular ruins of ancient Roman monuments in Spain.
+It's especially unusual because I'm sort of a Roman history geek and the city of Mérida, by far, has the most spectacular ancient Roman ruins in Spain.
 The city was declared a UNESCO World Heritage Site in 1993.

-Here's our take on what to see in Mérida.
+Here's our take on things to see in Mérida.

 Roman Mérida